OSInside/kiwi/doc/source/image_description/elements.rst

 <preferences><type><bootloader>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Used to describe the bootloader setup in vmx or oem disk image types.
+Used to describe the bootloader setup in the oem disk image type.
-For details see: :ref:`vmx-bootloader`
+For details see: :ref:`disk-bootloader`

 <preferences><type><containerconfig>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~